Daughter, father, future doctor: Victims of unrest in Venezuela

 Miguel Castillo

-Castillo, 27, died on Wednesday "during a demonstration" in Caracas, according to the Twitter page of the Venezuelan Attorney General.
+Castillo, 27, died on May 10 "during a demonstration" in Caracas, according to the Twitter page of the Venezuelan attorney general.

+Although there are no details about how he died, Castillo's death is one of the cases mentioned by the Ombudsman's Office in its request for "more investigation" to stop the "snipers and gunmen" during the protests.

+His family tells CNN he was a recent journalism graduate from the University of Santa Maria, determined to fight for a better country.